-Existing Proposed Explanation Candidate with highest number of votes 81.
+Existing Proposed Explanation None (3) The Métis Judicial Body may use any evidence or summon any person the Métis Judicial Body considers necessary in the review of the ballots.
+The Métis Judicial Body may summon persons to give evidence if necessary.
+No appeal 80(5) There is no appeal from the decision of the court on an application for a recount.
+(4) There is no appeal from the decision of the Métis Judicial Body on an application for a recount or addition.
+The decision of the Métis Judicial Body is final.
+Candidate with highest number of votes 81.
 (1) If the judge certifies that one candidate for an office obtained a higher number of votes than any other candidate for the same office, the Chief Electoral Officer shall declare that candidate elected in the election report.
-Certification of votes 70(1) The Métis Judicial Body shall immediately certify the result of the recount or addition to the Chief Electoral Officer.
-The Métis Court will certify the result and the Chief Electoral Officer will declare the winning candidate elected.
-None (2) On receiving the Métis Judicial Body's certificate, the Chief Electoral Officer shall immediately declare to be elected the candidate having the largest number of votes.
-The Chief Electoral Officer declares the result based on the Métis Court's certificate.
-New election 81(2) If the judge certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held.
-New election 71 If the Métis Judicial Body certifies a tie in the number of votes for an office, the Chief Electoral Officer shall order that a new election be held.
-No substantive change Applicable rules deleted A new election would be held as much as possible in accordance with the usual rules.
+Certification of votes 76(1) The Métis Judicial Body shall immediately certify the result of the recount or addition to the Chief Electoral Officer.
+The Métis Judicial Body will certify the result and the Chief Electoral Officer will declare the winning candidate elected.
+None (2) On receiving the Métis Judicial Body's certificate, the Chief Electoral Officer shall immediately declare to be elected the The Chief Electoral Officer declares the result based on the Métis Judicial Body's certificate.